tuhdo/documentations/Docs/english/elinkvm_guide.md

 ## Chapter 2: Installing eLinkKVM ###

-This chapter describes how to install the eLinkKVM device.
+This chapter describes how to install the eLinkKVM device and necessary software to work with eLinkKVM .
 It contains the following sections:

 - Package contents
 - Power on eLinkKVM
-- Setup eLinkKVM
+- eLinkKVM in Setup Mode
-- Operate eLinkKVM
+- eLinkKVM in Operating Mode
 - Network setup
-- Operate eLinkViewer
+- eLinkViewer setup

 ### a.
 Package Contents